 Need to know how to use fresh herbs before they go bad?
 We’ve got some ideas, including easy ways to preserve herbs and 21 ideas for fresh herb recipes you can make right now.

-Fresh herbs are a precious commodity—at least they seem that way when you don’t have a garden, or it’s dormant for winter, and you have to pay $4 for a tiny plastic clamshell of basil.
-Or maybe you scored a cheap bunch of herbs and are even more excited to decide what to do with every little leaf.
-But things often get out of hand.
+Fresh herbs are a precious commodity—at least they seem that way when you don’t have a garden and you have to pay $4 for a tiny plastic clamshell of basil.
+Or maybe you do have a set of windowsill pots that are producing faster than you expected.
+In either case, the intention is always to make the most of every little leaf.
+Yet things so often get out of hand.

-Despite all our best intentions, who among us hasn’t purchased a big green bouquet of cilantro or parlsey only to have it wilt into a slimy black mass in the bottom of the crisper drawer?
+Despite all our best plans, who among us hasn’t purchased a big green bouquet of cilantro or parsley only to have it wilt into a slimy black mass in the bottom of the crisper drawer?
 Or somehow let 80 percent of that expensive little bit of basil turn brittle and brown in the back of the fridge?
+Or even neglected the oregano growing ever taller in the yard until it’s too far gone for chimichurri?

 It sucks to lose money, and no one wants to waste food, but it’s so easy to forget, or just not be sure what to do with that leftover green stuff lurking in the dark.